ISI-apex/casper-utils/README.md

 	$ chmod -R u+rw casper-utils/distfiles/

+### Supplemental information: unfetchable tarballs

-Note: Online build hosts will automatically fetch tarballs from upstream (subject to broken links or server downtime), but some tarballs (listed below) cannot be fetched from upstream at all.
+Online build hosts will automatically fetch tarballs from upstream (subject to broken links or server downtime), but some tarballs (listed below) cannot be fetched from upstream at all.
 So, even for online hosts, you have to obtain the tarball directory as described above.